God's Good Plans for Your Future

 Do not simply sit around waiting for Jesus to return.
 God has a ‘good purpose’ for your life.
 He has called you.
 He puts ideas into your heart.
 He works in you both to will and to act according to his good purpose (Philippians 2:13).

-In all this, Paul prays that the name of Jesus will be glorified: ‘If your life honours the name of Jesus, he will honour you’ (2 Thessalonians 1:12, MSG).
+In all this, Paul prays that the name of Jesus will be glorified: ‘If your life honors the name of Jesus, he will honor you’ (2 Thessalonians 1:12, MSG).

 Lord, thank you so much that my long-term future is secure.
 Help me to make the most of my life here – to grow in faith and love, fulfil the purpose you have for me and bring honour to your name.

 This passage contains one of the most wonderful and often quoted promises of God about his future plans for our lives.
 Jeremiah was a true prophet.
 He heard the word of the Lord.